 Artist: Donald Fels

-Location: West façade of the Safeco Field Parking Garage
+Location: West façade of the Mariners Parking Garage

 Fall City artist Donald Fels created a series of metal relief sculptures of hands gripping baseballs for six basic pitches.
 Approximately three-and-a-half feet by four-feet and made of laser cut, etched, powder coated steel and aluminum, the pitches are mounted on every fourth column of the garage's exterior.
 On the other 18 columns, Fels etched one of the many rich idioms of baseball that have become commonplace in the American dialect.
 These include "out of left field" or "right off the bat."
 The idioms were sandblasted into the concrete columns and appear at eye level for the fans walking to the ballpark along the garage plaza.
 Fels also inlayed into the plaza sidewalk the outlines of a batter's box and pitcher's mound.